vidia/purdue-cs-users/README.md

 This utility allows you to do exactly that.
 It polls all the CS computers and executes a search for the given user.

+## Plans for project

+I will eventually integrate this with messaging a user so that you can input a username and it will connect you to their terminal to send a message.

 ### Usage